Hope everything's going well for you here in the holidays.

 Very, very quickly.

-Uh excellent uh excellent points that you're bringing up.
+Excellent points that you're bringing up.

-What you can't secure against is if somebody gets on an airplane through the back door, as seems to have been being alleged by someone who overheard a conversation about can you get my friend on the airport uh on the airplane he doesn't have his passport.
+What you can't secure against is if somebody gets on an airplane through the back door, as seems to have been being alleged by someone who overheard a conversation about, can you get my friend on the airplane?

 Yep.

-There were a couple of people, there are a couple of folks who said that they were a couple of people back who who said that they've heard a conversation that he was allowed to get on the plane without a passport.
+There are a couple of folks who said that there were a couple of people back who said that they've heard a conversation that he was allowed to get on the plane without a passport.

-That stands short of confirmation right now, but boy do you want to keep your eyes peeled on that.
+That stands short of confirmation right now, but boy, do you want to keep your eyes peeled on that?

 No, exactly.

-If someone gets walked in through the back door, which I assume could have happened here very easily because uh Amsterdam and The Hague are full of diplomats, lots of Islamic radicals.
+If someone gets walked in through the back door, which I assume could have happened here very easily because Amsterdam and The Hague are full of diplomats, lots of Islamic radicals.

 So where did that weakest link occur?